 Hey there, you’re listening to the, My Sleeping Baby podcast, which is all about baby and child sleep.
 I’m so excited to teach you how you can get your little ones sleeping so that you can sleep too and enjoy parenthood to its fullest.
 I’m Eva Klein, your resident’s sleep expert, mom of three, founder of the Sleep Bible online coaching program, and lover of all things sleep and motherhood.
 If you’re looking for tangible solutions for your little one sleep woes or you simply want to learn more, this podcast is for you.
 For more information, check out mysleepingbaby.com and you can follow me on Instagram and Facebook @mysleepingbaby.

 All right, let’s talk about what is probably one of the most common questions that I get from families that I work with, and that is what do I do when my little one gets sick?
-Do Y remain consistent?
+And now I have a sick baby sleeping all day?
+Do I remain consistent?
 Do I let them cry?
 Do I give in and you know, give them what they want or need, what do I do so that their sleep doesn’t completely fall apart whenever they get sick, which is a great question because let’s be real.
 I mean, babies get sick quite often.
 You know, it’s pretty normal for every month or every two months, let’s say for, you know, your baby, your toddler, your preschooler, to have some kind of virus, whether it’s a cold or, you know, a low grade fever though.
 I will just say that, you know, if I had to find a silver lining to, you know, still be living in this COVID pandemic world at the moment, it’s that my kids have never been healthier.

 Um, he needed to be on a fairly high dose of steroids because he was having trouble breathing.
 He was barking like a dog.
 Um, and, uh, even when he wasn’t coughing, he was, you know, the pediatrician could hear that he was breathing very, very loudly.
 And so it absolutely required steroids, but before it got to that point, you know, he was just, I remember there was, you know, this one really, really rough night.
 And then the next morning I got him to the doctor, got him on steroids.
 And then from there everything got better.
-But before I got him on that medicine, I was in that exact conundrum, right, where you’re going, okay, I have a sick baby.
+But before I got him on that medicine, I was in that exact conundrum, right, where you’re going, okay, I have a sick baby sleeping all day.
 He’s not just under the weather.
-He is sick.
+He is a sick baby sleeping all day.
 And so what do you do now?
 The background here is it shouldn’t come as much of a surprise that JJ, up until that point was a real true sleep champion.